Threshold Decision-Making Dynamics Adaptive to Physical Constraints and Changing Environment: ANALYSIS OF DECISION-MAKING BEHAVIOR

 \subsection{Threshold Decision-Making through a Bifurcation}

-In a nonlinear dynamical system, a bifurcation refers to a change in the number and/or stability of solutions as a parameter varies.
+In a nonlinear dynamical system, a local bifurcation refers to a change in the number and/or stability of solutions as a parameter varies.
 The parameter and state value at which the change occurs is called a \textit{bifurcation point}.
-The top left bifurcation diagram in Fig. \ref{fig:bif_diagrams_u} illustrates a \textit{supercritical} pitchfork bifurcation at bifurcation point $(z,u) = (z^*,u^*) = (0,1)$ in which a (unique) stable equilibrium ($z=0$) becomes unstable and two symmetric equilibria are created.
+The top left bifurcation diagram in Fig. \ref{fig:bif_diagrams_u}, which is a plot of equilibrium values of $z$ as a function of $u$, illustrates a \textit{supercritical} pitchfork bifurcation at bifurcation point $(z,u) = (z^*,u^*) = (0,1)$ in which a (unique) stable equilibrium ($z=0$) becomes unstable and two symmetric equilibria are created.
 The bottom left diagram of Fig. \ref{fig:bif_diagrams_u} illustrates a \textit{subcritical} pitchfork bifurcation at bifurcation point $(z,u) = (z^*,u^*) = (0,1)$, in which the two symmetric branches that emerge from the stable equilibrium at the bifurcation point are unstable and two further stable branches are created through saddle-node bifurcations.
 This is a subcritical pitchfork with a quintic stabilizing term bifurcation (see \cite{strogatz2000}).

 We first show that, with $u$ as the bifurcation parameter, the dynamics \eqref{eq:decision_making_model} undergo either a supercritical pitchfork or a subcritical pitchfork with a quintic stabilizing term bifurcation.
 Observe that the neutral state $\left(z, x \right) = (0, 0)$ is always an equilibrium of \eqref{eq:decision_making_model}.